Guided Tour 🥾

 is inverted.
 That is, lower integers correspond to higher priority.

-Thus, in the example above, instances of task_a()
+Thus, in the example above, message_2

-will always take priority over
+will take priority over message_1

 .